 “I remember when Angus told me he had this idea for a brain drink and I thought, ‘Man, that’s something I need.’” says Robinson.
 “Then we had to create a formulation, something that actually worked, so we found one of the world’s top neuroscientists, Professor Andrew Scholey, and begged and pleaded with him to help us.
 He came round to the idea and we paid him with a small amount of funds we had raised.”

 After much fine-tuning to get the taste and consistency right while also maintaining a high level of active content, Ārepa arrived.
-Scholey’s original formula – still used as part of Ārepa’s patented formula today – includes pine bark extract, which provides a powerful antioxidant compound, “neuroberry” NZ blackcurrants to boost brain function and reduce mental fatigue, and L-theanine, an amino acid commonly found in green tea, which helps to reduce stress and promote relaxation.
+Scholey’s original formula – still used as part of Ārepa’s patented formula today – includes pine bark extract, which provides a powerful antioxidant compound, “neuroberry” NZ blackcurrants which are high in vitamin C to support focus and neurological function, and L-theanine, an amino acid commonly found in green tea, which helps to reduce stress and promote relaxation.

 In addition to utilising existing research on its ingredients, Ārepa has invested in clinical trials on its formula.
 In one peer-reviewed study conducted by the University of Auckland, it was found that drinking Ārepa significantly improved mental performance in physically fatigued subjects.